African art > African mask, tribal art, primitive art > Bamileke mask

-The Bamileke society had several initiation associations, including the mwola and komiyo, these are the societies from which the men authorized to wear these masks come from.
+Bamileke society had several initiatory associations including the mwola and the komiyo, these are the societies from which the men authorized to wear these masks came.

-These elephant dance, tso, was the occasion of the elephant dance that members of the society Kuosi, Kwosi, sported impressive feathered headdresses.
-They were worn over a multicolored costume consisting of a large beaded mask with large circular ears, mbap mteng, a fabric cloth, ndop , adorned with monkey fur and a leopard belt.
-These dances took place during festive ceremonies and funerals.
-The Bamileke, a subgroup of a larger people also made up of the Bamoun and Tikar, are famous for their african art pieces covered with pearls, a sign of prosperity and wealth, giving the royal object the brilliance that distinguishes it from common objects.
+It was on the occasion of the elephant dance, tso ,that members of the Kuosi , Kwosi , society wore impressive feathered headdresses.
+These were worn over a multi-colored costume consisting of a large beaded mask with large circular ears , mbap mteng ,a cloth fabric, ndop , adorned with monkey fur and a leopard belt.
+These dances were performed during festive ceremonies and funerals.

 This item is sold with its certificate of authenticity